Strategy & Governance

 - What happens if we do nothing?

-The spreadsheet can stay simple.
+The renewal calendar can stay simple.
 At minimum, track:

 - Tool or vendor name